roman-milk/roman-milk.github.io/the-road-to-watching.md

  "I need to get back to my other guests.
 You want to stay here?"

  I wanted to, but I would have been too embarrassed to let him know that yes, I did want to stay and watch his wife, Hell, what I wanted was to run into the room, pull her away from Harry and have her myself.
 I shook my head no in answer to his question and he hung the picture back up and we went back down to the basement rec room to join the others.
 Shortly after that I went home.
-Report_Story #2